vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/007/05_vaishvAnara_tava.md

 +++
 The disjunction between pf. dadharṣa in the main clause of b and impf.

 ávindaḥ in the subord. cl. of d is likewise a bit disturbing.
 Flg.
-Kü (266), the publ. tr.
+Kümmel (266), the publ. tr.

 renders the perfect presentially as “ventures against,” but I might be tempted to change that now to “has ventured against” (cf. Geldner’s “… hat noch keiner angetastet”).